joric/oneliners/README.md

 return popcount(k-1u)&1;
 ```

-Note that `u` and `;` are mandatory here.
+Note that `u` and `;` are mandatory.
 If I find a shorter solution in other language I usually add it in comments.

 ### Leetcode-specific